John Steenhuisen

 After the 2009 elections, he became a member of the KwaZulu-Natal Legislature and was appointed the DA's caucus leader.
 Soon after, Steenhuisen was elected as the party's KwaZulu-Natal provincial leader, a position he held until he resigned in October 2010, amid an extramarital affair.
 He joined the National Assembly in July 2011, and he became the Shadow Minister of Co-operative Governance and Traditional Affairs in February 2012 following his appointment by Lindiwe Mazibuko.

 In 2014, Steenhuisen was appointed Chief Whip of the Official Opposition by Mmusi Maimane, the newly elected DA Parliamentary Leader and Leader of the Official Opposition.
 He served as Chief Whip until October 2019, when Maimane resigned as the official opposition leader and party leader.
 Shortly afterwards, Steenhuisen was elected unopposed to replace him as the Leader of the Opposition.
 In November 2019, he was elected interim leader of the DA, after he defeated Makashule Gana, a DA MPL in Gauteng.
 A year later, he was elected leader for a full term at the party's Federal Congress, defeating Mbali Ntuli, a DA MPL from KwaZulu-Natal.
+He was re-elected to another term as party leader on 2 April 2023.
+In the 2024 general election, the DA won 87 seats.
+As the ANC was denied a majority, the two parties and several smaller parties formed a national unity government, resulting with Cyril Ramaphosa being re-elected President of South Africa.
+Steenhuisen was subsequently appointed Minister of Agriculture on 3 July 2024.

 Early life and education

-Steenhuisen was born in Durban and matriculated from Northwood Boys' High School, an English-medium high school in Durban, in 1993.
-He went on to study a course in political science at the London School of Economics and Political Science, but has never obtained a university degree.
+Steenhuisen was born in Durban and matriculated from Northwood Boys' High School, an English-medium, ex-Model C high school in Durban in 1993.
+He does not have a university degree.
 He once told Parliament that he had enrolled for a bachelor's degree in politics and law at the University of South Africa in 1994, but he could not finish the course due to work and financial circumstances.

+In November 2024, Steenhuisen announced that he would be registering to study at UNISA from 2025.